 Educate the public on the numerous evidence-based reasons to support our small businesses.

-Assess and promote place-making activities in the nine active spaces in our area, along with public art and musical programming.
+Assess and promote place-making activities in the ten active spaces in our area, along with public art and musical programming.

 Collaborate with the Departments of Public Works, Health, and Police to demonstrate a healthy, viable area that is safe for all residents, including sidewalk design, crosswalks, lighting infrastructure, and public cameras.